 NATIONAL DESIGN TREASURES

 When it comes to revealing the artistic provenance behind motoramic masterpieces designed by H.J.
 Earl, Richard has been doing it for years.
-Part of his job is to make sure all sorts of people (especially the owners and potential buyers) have a better understanding and deeper appreciation behind the true value of these rare vehicles.
+Part of his job is to make sure all sorts of people (especially the owners and potential buyers of these rare vehicles) have a better understanding and deeper appreciation behind their true value.

 For example, right before the Jan., 29, 2005 Barrett-Jackson auction began for the '54 Olds F-88, Richard shared his newly discovered scholarly evidence and/or historic provenance with the audience saying, "this golden beauty of a GM concept car is a national design treasure."
 After a fierce 5-minute bidding war, the gavel hammered down at $3,000,000 million plus an 8% commission.
 This was the most money ever paid for a car at a Barrett-Jackson auction (see U.S. Auto Scene newspaper story at bottom).